AFCON 2025: Iwobi Shares What Egyptian Goalkeeper Told Him During Penalty Shootout, Video

 The Super Eagles began their campaign on a strong note, recording group-stage victories over the Taifa Stars of Tanzania (2-1), the Carthage Eagles of Tunisia (3-2) and the Cranes of Uganda (3-1).

-The three-time AFCON champions then thrashed the Mambas of Mozambique 4-0 in the Round of 16 before defeating the Desert Foxes of Algeria 2-0 in the quarterfinals, per Al Jazeera.
+The three-time AFCON champions then thrashed the Mambas of Mozambique 4-0 in the Round of 16 before defeating the Desert Foxes of Algeria 2-0 in the quarterfinals, according to Al Jazeera.

-Nigeria’s run ended in the semifinals with a 4-2 penalty shootout defeat to hosts Morocco, before the Super Eagles went on to claim third place with a victory over Egypt.
+Nigeria’s run ended in the semifinals with a 4-2 penalty shootout defeat to hosts Morocco, before the Super Eagles went on to claim third place with a victory over Egypt via penalties.

 Iwobi sends message to Chelle

-Legit.ng earlier reported that Alex Iwobi has publicly praised Super Eagles head coach Eric Chelle for his impact on the Super Eagles, as uncertainty continues to surround the coach’s future following Nigeria’s bronze-medal finish at the 2025 Africa Cup of Nations (AFCON).
+Legit.ng earlier reported that Alex Iwobi had publicly praised Super Eagles head coach, Eric Chelle, for his impact on the Super Eagles.

-Iwobi singled out Chelle’s leadership as a key factor behind the Super Eagles’ resurgence.
+Amid uncertainty over the coach’s future, the Fulham star singled out his leadership as a key factor behind Nigeria's recent resurgence.

 Source: Legit.ng